How do Police Health’s counselling benefits work?

 How can my counsellor register as a Police Health recognised provider?

-Your counsellor should contact the Australian Counselling Association (ACA) directly to determine and make application to be recognised for benefits by Police Health.
+Your counsellor should contact the Australian Counselling Association (ACA) or the Psychotherapy and Counselling Federation of Australia (PACFA) directly to determine and make application to be recognised for benefits by Police Health.

 How can I find a recognised counsellor near me?

-For members who are consulting a counsellor not yet registered for benefits, please encourage them to enquire with the ACA so that benefits may be paid by Police Health.
+For members who are consulting a counsellor not yet registered for benefits, please encourage them to enquire with the ACA or PACFA so that benefits may be paid by Police Health.